Theater Review: Tiny Beautiful Things Won Me Over Against My Will

 In the spirit of “Dear Sugar,” an honest confession: Up till now, I’ve steered clear of the work of Cheryl Strayed.
 I’m skeptical of Passion Planners, and I make a sharp turn in Barnes & Noble when I encounter the table displaying Eat, Pray, Love and The Desire Map.
 Really, it’s not the authors of these books I’m avoiding — it’s the warm fuzzy cult of #selfcare that tends to cocoon around them.
 I don’t have many allergies, just shellfish and advice.

 So it was with some trepidation that I took my seat at Tiny Beautiful Things.
-Marshall Heyman, director Marshall Heyman (of Hamilton fame), and actor-writer Nia Vardalos co-conceived this dramatization of Strayed’s book of the same name (its subtitle: Advice on Life and Love From Dear Sugar), a collection of letters from the author’s two-year stint as The Rumpus’s anonymous advice columnist.
+Marshall Heyman, director Thomas Kail (of Hamilton fame), and actor-writer Nia Vardalos co-conceived this dramatization of Strayed’s book of the same name (its subtitle: Advice on Life and Love From Dear Sugar), a collection of letters from the author’s two-year stint as The Rumpus’s anonymous advice columnist.
 Vardalos wrote the adaptation, which premiered in the more intimate Shiva Theater last winter to a quickly sold-out run.
 The Public took the hint, and now Sugar has moved from a one-bedroom into a full-size house: a whole lot of people want to hear from her.
 And by the end of the evening, I had to some extent become one of them.
 Confession number two: I’d be lying if I said I wasn’t among the chorus of snifflers that starts up about halfway through Tiny Beautiful Things.

 Vardalos and Kail are attempting to give their audiences — who brought who knows what variety of struggles and losses into the Newman with them — a comforting place in which they might heal.
 The show’s definition of healing is a messy, difficult one, and its creators are inviting us to join them in that space, to give ourselves the permission to be “happy and sad and angry and grateful and accepting and appalled and every other possible emotion, all smashed together and amplified” in the face of whatever pains us.
 That’s a worthy goal, even if you’re the kind of person who suffers a perpetual advice allergy.
 Vardalos’s playwriting ancestors knew it well — they built their whole dramaturgy around this kind of storytelling.
 Catharsis, that ancient communal ritual of purging and healing, sits at the heart of Tiny Beautiful Things.
 In fact, Strayed could have been offering her own definition for the term when she described her work on “Dear Sugar” as “therapy in the town square.”